 Visitors entering most government buildings and museums will have to go through metal detectors.
 Note that sharp or pointed objects (including nail clippers and files, but excluding writing utensils), weapons, firearms, and hairspray or other aerosol containers are not permitted.

 The US Capitol has security protocols beyond the congressional office buildings or museums.
 In addition to the items forbidden in those buildings, food, beverages, and very large bags cannot be brought into the Capitol.
-A full list of prohibited items can be found here.
+A full list of additional security measures can be found here.

 The Capitol Police restrict the access of buses to the Capitol.
 If you are bringing a bus of rally participants, you must reach out to the rally organizers at email@example.com to discuss those arrangements, otherwise you will not be able to access the Capitol.